broadinstitute/gnomad-browser/deploy/docs/Deployment.md

   kubectl describe ingress gnomad-ingress-demo-<DEPLOYMENT_NAME>
   ```

 It typically takes ~5 minutes for the IP to resolve to the new deployment

 **Where:**

 - `<BROWSER_IMAGE_TAG>` and `<API_IMAGE_TAG>`
   Are the tags assigned to the docker images, these can be found in the Container Registry, and in your command line when they are created.
 The script '`deployments create`' names them with the git commit hash, and the git branch name by default. i.e. '`c4baa347-add-team-page`'
   Both of these tags are optional, if one or either are not provided, the most recent images will be used by default.

 - `<DEPLOYMENT_NAME>` is what you wish to call the deployment, i.e. '`team-demo`'

 ### Clean Up Old Demo Deployments

-In general, it's good to clean up old deployments that are still around after serving their purpose, due to a limited amount of resources in GKE.
+After demo deployments have served their purpose, their resources should be cleaned up.

 - Check which deployments are being used in production with: